melodykramer/melodykramer.github.io/_pages/about.md

 Hello, I'm Mel.

+I'm a librarian and journalist.
 I help people and organizations do meaningful, impactful work in publics (media, libraries and archives, civic tech, .gov) infused with a sense of civic joy.

 Recently, I've: